jiarong/SSUsearch/README.md

 This pipeline includes PCoA, beta-diversity indces, weighted UNIFRAC and AMOVA.
 With SS.shared, SS.names, SS.groups, SS.design, most analysis in mothur can be done.

+Makefile includes many variables for steps in pipeline.
+To see a full list of variables in Makefile:

+	make -f Makefile help

 Install dependencies
 --------------------